A special configuration of $12$ conics and generalized Kummer surfaces: Nine new -configurations

-\begin{proof} Rather than performing a double cover and taking the resolution of surface singularities, we perform three blow-ups at each cusp $q\in\mathcal{P}_{9}$ of $C_{\l}$, so that the branch locus is smooth and near $q$ it is the union of the strict transform of $C_{\l}$ and a $\cu$-curve $E_{2}$ (see also Figure \ref{figniceDiag}).
-The three exceptional curves are $E_{2}$ and $E_{1},E_{3}$ where $E_{j}^{2}=-j$ and $E_{1}E_{2}=E_{1}E_{3}=1$, $E_{2}E_{3}=0$.
-On the double cover, the reduced image inverse of the curves $E_{1},E_{2},E_{3}$ are respectively a $\cu$-curve, a $(-1)$-curve and two disjoint $(-3)$-curves.
-Contracting the $(-1)$-curve and then the image of the $(-2)$-curve, we get the K3 surface $X_{\l}$.\\ By that local computation, we see that for $C\in\mathcal{C}_{12}$, the curves $\t_{C},\t_{C'}$ are disjoint (the strict transform $\strict{C}$ of $C$ under the blow-up map do not meet the branch locus, and the two curves above $\strict{C}$ remains disjoint after contracting the $9$ $(-1)$-curves on the double cover, and then contracting the images of the $9$ $(-2)$-curves). \\ Suppose $C$ and $D$ meet in $4$ points in $\mathcal{P}_{9}$.
-The intersection being transverse, the strict transforms $\strict{C},\strict{D}$ of the curves $C,D$ under the $3$ blow-ups at each cusps are two disjoint curves not meeting the branch curve.
-As above the $4$ curves above the remain disjoint in $X_{\l}$ after contracting the $(-1)$-curves. \\ If $C$ and $D$ meet in $3$ points in $\mathcal{P}_{9}$ then they meet transversely at a unique point not in $\mathcal{P}_{9}$.
+\begin{proof} Rather than performing a double cover and taking the resolution of surface singularities, we perform one blow-ups at each cusp $q\in\mathcal{P}_{9}$ of $C_{\l}$, so that the branch locus is smooth and tangent to the exceptional curve $E$ (see also Figure \ref{subsec:confOfConics}).
+On the double cover, the reduced image inverse of the curve $E$ is the union of two $\cu$-curves on the smooth K3 surface $X_{\l}$.\\ By that local computation, we see that for $C\in\mathcal{C}_{12}$, the curves $\t_{C},\t_{C'}$ are disjoint (the strict transform $\strict{C}$ of $C$ under the blow-up map do not meet the branch locus). \\ Suppose $C$ and $D$ meet in $4$ points in $\mathcal{P}_{9}$.
+The intersection being transverse, each strict transforms $\strict{C},\strict{D}$ of the curves $C,D$ under the $3$ blow-ups at each cusps is the union of two disjoint curves not meeting the branch curve and the $4$ curves in $\strict{C},\strict{D}$ are disjoint. \\ If $C$ and $D$ meet in $3$ points in $\mathcal{P}_{9}$ then they meet transversely at a unique point not in $\mathcal{P}_{9}$.
 Then taking the above notations, we have this time $\strict{C}\strict{D}=1$, so that the last assertion holds. \end{proof} Let $\mathcal{P}_{q}$ and $\mathcal{C}_{q}$ as above.
 Using Theorem \ref{thm:8_5Config} and Lemma \ref{lem:2A2config}, we get: \begin{cor} The strict transform by $\eta$ of the $8$ conics in $\mathcal{C}_{q}$ forms an $8\mathbf{A}_{2}$-configuration. \end{cor}

 For each point $q=p_{j},$ $j\in\{1,\dots,9\}$, we denote by $\mathcal{A}_{j}'$ the corresponding $8\mathbf{A}_{2}$-configuration on $X_{\l}$.
 In order to obtain new $9{\bf A}_{2}$-configurations, one needs to find other $\mathbf{A}_{2}$-configurations.
 This will be done in the next section by using singular quartics instead of conics. \begin{rem} Using a computer, we found eight $8{\bf A}_{2}$-configurations in the set of $32$ $\cu$-curves which is the union of the two $8\mathbf{A}_{2}$-configurations $\mathcal{A}_{j}'$ and $\{A_{1},A_{1}',\dots,A_{9},A_{9}'\}\setminus\{A_{j},A_{j}'\}$.
 However one can compute that the orthogonal complement of $6$ of them are lattices with no $\cu$-classes, thus one cannot complete these $6$ configurations into $9\mathbf{A}_{2}$-configurations.
 The $32$ $\cu$-curves can be realized as lines in a projective model of $X_{\l}$, see Proposition \ref{prop:degree8Model}. \end{rem}